These Easy Peasy Homemade Oven Chips are easy and quick to make, super tasty and so much better for you than shop-bought oven chips.

 - Don’t be afraid to let the chips go quite dark in colour – they will taste better (though don’t burn them, obviously!).

-- Eat the chips straight away or they will go soggy!
+- Eat the chips straight away after they’ve finished cooking, or they will go soggy!

 Easy Peasy Homemade Oven Chips